xshapira/wisp-gpt/README.md

-## WispGPT - Clever as a wisp, powerful as GPT - your personal AI sidekick
+## WispGPT - Your personal AI sidekick

+Clever as a wisp, powerful as GPT.